mnbcz/QuickHotkeys/README.md

 > **To install**, install [latest release](https://github.com/mnbcz/QuickHotkeys/releases).

 What does this program do?
-Better watch a video about it.
+Better watch a video about it on [Youtube](https://www.youtube.com/playlist?list=PLVkS_eTsfH-sEFw55o5UkRK7uMNIyICXb).
 It installs a lot of necessary functionality, more than 40+ programs, scripts, and Hotkeys.
 Here is everything.

 This is some: